Home » WordPress Tutorials » WordPress Security » How Do I Enable HTTPS on a Site Running WordPress 5.7 or Later?

 The one-click HTTPS solution found in WordPress is both fast and simple to use.

-The HTTPS migration tool provided by WordPress is truly a one-click solution which makes it straightforward and easy to use.
+The HTTPS migration tool provided by WordPress is truly a one-click solution that makes it straightforward and easy to use.
 Unfortunately, at its current stage, it leaves one notable security hole open that needs to be dealt with manually.
 We will describe this security hole in the next section and show you how to fix it.

 Additional Tweaks